 The church will soon move to a location in Lynnwood, but Blaylock did not say where exactly yet.

-The package of four parcels stretches the entire length of the 5500 block of 236th St. SW. and gives AFCO & Sons a similar footprint to the south side of the block where the company built Arbor Village.
+The package of four parcels stretches the entire length of the 5500 block of 236th Street Southwest and gives AFCO & Sons a similar footprint to the south side of the block where the company built Arbor Village.